 - 👚 Clothing Options – Depending on what vibe you’re going for, packing a mix of outfits will suit different activities.

-- 👟 Comfy Shoes – As London is a very walkable city, you’ll want to ensure having comfy shoes for all the steps you’ll be getting.
+- 👟 Comfy Shoes – As London is a very walkable city, you’ll want to ensure that you have comfy shoes for all the steps you’ll be getting.

 - 💊 Allergy Meds – With all of the beautiful foliage comes hayfever season, so you may want to pack these in case they’re needed.